jpcca/pysaebm/README.md

     - Change data filename from 50|100_1 to 50_100_1.
     - Modified the `mle` algorithm to make sure the output does not contain `np.nan` (by using the fallback).

+- 2025-03-30 (V 0.9.2)
+    - Completed changed `generate_data.py`.
+Now incorporates the modified data generation model based on DEBM2019.
+    - Rank the original order by the value (ascending), if original order exists.
+    - Able to skip saving traceplots and/or heatmaps.

 ## Generate Random Data

 ```py